 Basic Things to Know Before the Installation

-Once you’ve collected the mentioned tools, there’re a few things to know before you begin the installation.
+Once you’ve collected the mentioned tools, there are a few things to know before you begin the installation.
 These include:

 Understanding Your Requirements

-You must get a clear idea of the appliances you want to power via the inverter before you get one.
-Fans, lights, smartphones, and laptops are some of the basic equipment you’d prefer to power through the inverter.
+Before you get one, you must get a clear idea of the appliances you want to power via the inverter.
+Fans, lights, smartphones, and laptops are basic equipment you’d prefer to power through the inverter.
 The installation process will vary depending on the inverter size and capacity.

 Knowing the Inverter’s VA Ratings

 Like the wattage ratings for power-consuming devices, there’s a VA rating for power-generating equipment like UPS, inverters, and generators.
 VA rating is apparent power and can be measured as the voltage (volts) and current (amps) supplied by the inverter.
 The inverter’s spec sheet usually defines these ratings with respect to the ambient temperature.

 Choosing a Location for the Inverter

 Determining a place to set your inverter seems straightforward but requires some considerations.
 Choose a spot near the batteries to mitigate energy losses.
 Avoid installing your inverter anywhere near a flammable object or a heat source.
 Any area with a constant liquid flow, moisture, or dust can also impact the performance of the inverter.

 Once you understand and determine these factors, you can safely begin wiring the inverter.

 Wiring the Inverter